-If a parent/carer wishes to educate their child at home BILC will provide advice and support to aid them in their decision making to help them make the right decision in the best interests of their child.
-This will include discussion with parents (and other professionals), awareness of additional needs of child with SEND and/or social worker, transition support, and informing the LA (requirement to notify LA on removal from roll).
+• If a parent/carer wishes to educate their child at home BILC will provide advice and support to aid them in their decision making to help them make the right decision in the best interests of their child.
+This will include discussion with parents (and other professionals), awareness of additional needs of child with SEND and/or social worker, transition support, and informing the LA (requirement to notify LA on removal from roll).).
+This is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.
+Where a child has an Education, Health and Care plan local authorities will need to review the plan, working closely with parents and carers.